We’ve come a long way, but our ability to navigate men can still make or break our careers

-So how do you deal with the hundreds or even thousands of men you’ll encounter in your career as bosses, peers, and subordinates?
+So how do you deal with the hundreds or even thousands of men you’ll encounter in your career?
 You might have heard that there are only seven stories in the world.
 Well, what if you could boil down all the guys you’re going to encounter into seven types?
 The thousands of them would become more consumable, understandable, and predictable.
 You could have a practical platform for action that might make you smarter, savvier, less frustrated, and more effective and successful.

 Men@Work is a straightforward guide for women looking to understand these seven types of men and how to navigate them effectively.
 We saw an opportunity to look at this whole topic of men and women at work with a fresh lens.
 We wanted to take an honest, practical, and more prescriptive approach to defining and understanding the types of guys who repeatedly emerge—for better or for worse—and determine how to best navigate them based on their good and not-so-good traits, how they’re motivated, what they care about, how they’re likely to respond and interact with you.